PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 The Aeonian Rise and Tanadian Ruin

-The Adversary then began fighting fiercely against the Black Mage.
-As their battle intensified, an unknown energy burst forth from the Black Mage and swallowed the Temple of Darkness, transporting them into an ethereal, galaxy-like realm, where the Adversary was surprised to find Orchid.
-Orchid revealed that she had been fighting the Black Mage from within the inner realm the whole time while the Adversary had been fighting him from the material world.
-She explained that her attacks seemed to have no effect and conceded that the Adversary would have to end things after all.
+The Adversary and the Alliance then began fighting fiercely against the Black Mage.
+As their battle intensified, the Black Mage declared that the end of the world was approaching as an unknown energy burst forth from him and swallowed the Temple of Darkness, transporting the exhausted Alliance into an ethereal, galaxy-like realm, where the Adversary was surprised to find Orchid.
+Orchid revealed that after the Genesis Ritual had begun, she had found herself within the inner realm, where she had been fighting the Black Mage the whole time.
+She explained that her attacks seemed to have no effect, and that the Adversary would have to end things after all.

-Declaring that they would not live to claim the true power of the Adversary, the Black Mage entered the Genesis Crux, leaving the Adversary aghast that even this very moment had been preordained.
-As the time of Genesis approached, the Adversary lamented how, even at the end, they had been unable to escape the Path.
+The Black Mage mocked them for believing that they had escaped the Path of Destiny.
+He declared that they would not live to claim the true power of the Adversary, and that their destiny had already been decided.
+He then entered the Genesis Crux, leaving the Adversary aghast that even this very moment had been preordained.
+As the time of Genesis approached, the Adversary collapsed in exhaustion and found themselves in a dreamscape filled with crystals containing scenes from their own memories.
+They began lamenting how, even at the end, they had been unable to defeat a Transcendent who had become a god.

-Her words helped the Adversary realize that they had been prepared to sacrifice themselves all the while that they had faced the Black Mage, but what they had instead needed to believe was that they needed to survive and save everyone, including themselves, not to give up on themselves and die for the sake of a world that wanted them to live.
+As the Adversary got up, Tana asked them whether they were still choosing to give up, to which the Adversary vowed that they understood the truth now.
+They explained that they had been prepared to sacrifice themselves all the while that they had faced the Black Mage, but what they had instead needed to believe was that they needed to survive and save everyone, including themselves, not to give up on themselves and die for the sake of a world that wanted them to live.

-(A/N: This is hands-down my favorite scene and favorite message in the entire game, a lot of which was sadly omitted in the GMS localization.
+The whole idea that we need to choose to live, rather than sacrifice ourselves, is hands-down my favorite scene and favorite message in the entire game.
 A lot of stories emphasize that true commitment can only be demonstrated by the willingness to give up one’s own life, but few ever really say that your own life is worth just as much as everyone else’s, and that you shouldn’t throw it away carelessly.
 I think that it takes a special kind of courage to lay down your life, but I also think that the idea of dying for the greater good is an idea that’s almost been weirdly romanticized in a sense.

 Self-sacrifice has been deified for a long time in our society, and we can see it in our media, our religion, and our cultural values.
 However, I feel like there’s an undercurrent that’s taken root in the idea of self-sacrifice, which is a somewhat toxic emphasis on minimizing yourself for the sake of others.
 Obviously, there are moments when sacrifice is unavoidable, but I think that something has gotten lost in translation in what’s actually being conveyed through the depictions of sacrifice that we see in media lately.